ContextMark/CML/paper/CSE.md

 ##### Special Constraints

-CML **does not support nested mappings**, in order to avoid increasing the parsing complexity of the semantic structure itself.
+CML does not support nested mappings, in order to avoid increasing the parsing complexity of the semantic structure itself.
 For example, expressions like `user:ZhangSan:delete+query` are considered invalid in format.

-#### e.
+#### 4.2.5.
 Combination Relation

 Multiple semantic structures combine to form a new semantic whole, without losing their original meaning.
 Conversely, splitting them also preserves the meaning.
 Essentially, this is a computable "relation structure container."
 $$